Logo

 Mauro swapped Sardinia for Eindhoven and has been an IO+ editor for 3 years.
 As a GREEN+ expert, he covers the energy transition with data-driven stories.

-Instead of protecting itself against the shifting balance of power, the Netherlands seems to be retreating.
-While the US is weakening, countries such as China continue to invest heavily in education and technology, and India is on its way to becoming a world power.
-Within Europe, there are also plenty of alternatives for talent.
+Instead of hedging against the shifting balance of power, the Netherlands seems to be retreating.
+While the U.S. is increasingly weakening, countries like China continue to invest rapidly in education and technology, and India is on its way to becoming a world power.
+Within Europe, moreover, there are plenty of alternatives for talent.

 Behind the Figures